 Sample depends on the site of infection.
-Sputum and purulent discharge from lesion is commonly used.
+Sputum and purulent discharge from the lesion are commonly used.

 Microscopy and Staining

-Gram-negative bacilli that typically exhibit a bipolar or safety pin appearance, which is better appreciated when stained with methylene blue.
+B. pseudomallei is a Gram-negative bacillus that typically exhibits a bipolar or safety pin appearance, which is better appreciated when stained with methylene blue.

-It is an obligate aerobe that grows in various media, e.g. nutrient agar, blood agar and MacConkey agar.
+It is an obligate aerobe that grows in various media, e.g. nutrient agar, blood agar, and MacConkey agar.
 Colonies are typically rough and corrugated, similar to the colonies of Pseudomonas stutzeri.
-Ashdown’s medium is used as selective medium, where it produces wrinkled purple colonies.
+Ashdown’s medium is used as a selective medium, where it produces wrinkled purple colonies.

 Important properties that differentiate it from Pseudomonas stutzeri include